apache/rocketmq/tieredstore/README.md

 Use the following steps to easily use tiered storage

-1. Change `messageStorePlugIn` to `org.apache.rocketmq.tieredstore.MessageStoreExtend` in your `broker.conf`.
+1. Change `messageStorePlugIn` to `org.apache.rocketmq.tieredstore.TieredMessageStore` in your `broker.conf`.
 2. Configure your backend service provider. change `tieredBackendServiceProvider` to your storage medium implement.
 We give a default implement: POSIX provider, and you need to change `tieredStoreFilePath` to the mount point of storage medium for tiered storage.
 3. Start the broker and enjoy!